He is able to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them.~Hebrews 7:25 KJV

 Friend, if I’m totally honest, I can be like James and John at times.
 It goes against my fleshly nature to extend grace to an enemy.
 But my Savior requires me to do so.

-Did the thieves who died alongside Jesus deserve grace?
-They did not.
-Jesus showed kindness anyway.
-Both men had equal opportunity to receive grace.
-One accepted.
-To this man, Jesus said, “Truly, I say unto you, today you will be with me in Paradise.
-(Luke 23:43 ESV)”
+Did the Samaritans who made Jesus’ Jerusalem journey troublesome deserve grace?
+Our Savior showed them grace anyway.
+Did the thieves who hung on crosses alongside Jesus deserve grace?
+Both men had an equal opportunity to receive grace.
+One man accepted, and to this man, Jesus said, “Truly, I say unto you, today you will be with me in Paradise” (Luke 23:43 ESV).

 Do I deserve grace?
 I do not.
 But Jesus showers me with grace.
 He does the same for you, my friend.
 When we emulate unconditional grace like we see Jesus model for us, we receive His empowerment to win souls for the kingdom.

 How can you shower someone in your sphere of influence with God’s grace?

 Lord Jesus, help me to be an equal opportunity giver of grace.

 In Jesus’ name, amen.

 Genre: Creative Biblical non-fiction